 In the earlier years of my illustration career I shied away from having to illustrate figures, whether realistic or simplistic.
-It often held me back when it came to commissioned work.
+This often held me back when it came to commissioned work.
 So I decided to start from scratch and train myself to illustrate figures that I could fit into the scenes and landscapes I was already illustrating.

 01. Start with stick figures

 Let’s get right back to basics… stick figures!
 When I first started out, I found it useful to use a photo.
 You can try this sketching technique using a digital device, drawing directly onto a print-out or using a lightbox.
-Here I’m going to draw straight into Adobe Illustrator.
+Here I’m going to draw straight into Illustrator.

 You want a photo that includes two seats, with a figure in one of them (see my starting photo here).
 Draw a stick figure over the real person, then using their proportions as a guide, draw another figure in the second seat.
 Drawing over a photo enables you to learn proportions, while also playing with graphic style.